Guidelines for Sharing in Classic/Basic

 - Hemorrhoids—Shareable.
 During the first three years of membership, the statement described in Section VII.D may be required.

-- Hereditary Diseases—Shareable under the same conditions as Genetic Defects.
+- Hereditary Diseases—Shareable under the same conditions as Genetic Disorders.

 - Hernia—Shareable.
 During the first three years of membership, the statement described in Section VII.D may be required.